 Kulturen in Lund

 Kulturen in Lund is both an indoor and an open-air museum that features an extensive collection of historic buildings and beautiful gardens spanning two adjoining sites in the heart of Lund.
 Step right into the buildings to experience life as it was in former times in either the town or countryside, from the Middle Ages up until the 1930s.
 There are also around twenty exhibitions for you to enjoy, on subjects ranging from folk art to modern design, from mediaeval history to the present day and from local culture to global culture.
 As a complement to our exhibitions, we also offer visitors a wide-ranging programme of activities for all ages.
-Our summer programme includes several guided tours in English.

 Come and experience the historic farming environment at Kulturen’s Östarp, dating from the mid-19th century and featuring buildings, animals and gardens in a heritage landscape.
 Gamlegård, our half-timbered farmhouse with enclosed courtyard, is open to visitors during the summer season. Östarp Inn serves food and drink all year round and you can also enjoy walks in the area in all seasons.